 Class Placement

-TPDC accepts cash, checks, Visa, Mastercard for online payments.
-Amex (in person payments only)
+TPDC accepts cash, checks, Visa, and Mastercard for online payments.
+Amex and Apple Pay (in person payments only)

-Installment plan : Tuition bills are not mailed home.
+Tuition bills are not mailed home.
 Tuition can be paid in eight installments.
-At time of registration, your first installment must include the first and last two installment payments plus a $20.00 registration fee per student.
-The remaining seven installment payments are due the first day of each month, from October through April.
-A reoccurring payment plan can be set up online.
-If a cash, check or credit card payment has been processed by the 10th of the month, the credit card on file will not be charged.
+At time of registration, your first installment must include the September, May and June payments plus a $20.00 registration fee per student.
+The remaining seven installments are due the first day of each month, from October through April.
+A recurring payment plan can be set up online.
+If a cash, check, or credit card payment has been processed by the 10th of the month, the credit card on file will not be charged.
 Any payment received after the 10th of the month will incur a $10.00 late fee.

 **Please note we do not accept online registration for Little Movers.